-How Sefton works out which school to offer your child Using the co-ordinated equal preference arrangements, each school you list on your application is considered as a separate application.
+How Sefton works out which school to offer your child

+Using the co-ordinated equal preference arrangements, each school you list on your application is considered as a separate application.

-- The local authority uses a specialist computer system that allows the Admissions Team to apply the admissions criteria to all applications naming Community, Voluntary Controlled, and some Academy schools, for whom the Local Authority administers their admission arrangements. - The computer system also allows the local authority to administer the admissions criteria that have been applied by the Governors of faith schools and some academies, who are their own admissions authority. - The computer system co-ordinates this information for each school you have listed on your application form to ensure that each child is only offered one place. - If we can offer your child a place at more than one of the schools you listed, we will offer you the one that was highest on your application form. - We will repeat these steps until every child has been offered a place at the highest possible school.
+- The local authority uses a specialist computer system that allows the Admissions Team to apply the admissions criteria to all applications naming community, voluntary controlled, and some academy schools, for whom the local authority administers their admission arrangements. - The computer system also allows the local authority to administer the admissions criteria that have been applied by the governing body of faith schools and some academies, who are their own admissions authority. - The computer system co-ordinates this information for each school you have listed on your application form to ensure that each child is only offered one place. - If we can offer your child a place at more than one of the schools you listed, we will offer you the one that was highest on your application form. - We will repeat these steps until every child has been offered a place at the highest possible school.